 - Meet the same standards for participation as those required of full-time public school students. - Comply with the same rules of any interscholastic organization governing the extracurricular activity. - Maintain the same academic eligibility as required for participation in the extracurricular activity as a public-school student. - Submit proof of academic eligibility.
-Proof of academic eligibility must be: - o In writing - o Completed by the appropriate individual, either: - The non-public school's head administrator, or - The home-school educator providing student instruction. - With a certification or declaration that the information is true and correct. - The school principal must verify the eligibility requirements have been satisfied for a student participating in a home school for extracurricular activities requiring academic eligibility to participate. - o The verification cannot include any form of student assessment. - The school district may determine the best methods of verification based on the information presented.
-These may include: - o Review of recent schoolwork or tests completed. - o Documentation from the program the child is using for home school. - o Other information as is reasonably required to verify academic eligibility.
+Proof of academic eligibility must be: - In writing and completed by the appropriate individual, either; - The non-public school's head administrator, or - The home-school educator providing student instruction. - With a certification or declaration that the information is true and correct. - The school principal must verify the eligibility requirements have been satisfied for a student participating in a home school for extracurricular activities requiring academic eligibility to participate. - The verification cannot include any form of student assessment. - The school district may determine the best methods of verification based on the information presented.
+These may include: - Review of recent schoolwork or tests completed. - Documentation from the program the child is using for home school. - Other information as is reasonably required to verify academic eligibility.